Syde: Governance

 Because of its small population, Syde has a parish meeting, at which all electors can attend and vote, rather than a parish council.
 It forms part of the Ermin ward of Cotswold District, which together with Gloucestershire County Council provides all local government services.

-The parish is part of the parliamentary constituency of Cotswold, represented in parliament by the Conservative Geoffrey Clifton-Brown.
+The parish is part of the parliamentary constituency of North Cotswolds, represented in parliament by the Conservative Sir Geoffrey Clifton-Brown.